Welcome to Part 2 of 20 Clever Frugal Tips to Save Even More Money 🙂

 A simple and fun test : I ask my son to close his eyes and then I put different bottles (supposedly the same amount) in his hands and he decides which is heavier.
 I know it’s arbitrary, but it works for me.
 I do this for containers where I can’t see the amount inside.

-See-through bottles with differing amounts are easy to compare.
-Which bottle has more shampoo?
+See-through bottles with differing amounts are easier to compare.
+Have a look at these shampoo bottles.

 The same goes for cooking oil.
 Take a little time to observe and you’ll notice the different levels of oil in new bottles.